JibbSmart/JoyShockMapper/README.md

 The most important setting for the touchpad is simply ```TOUCHPAD\_MODE``` which will determine the primary functionality of the touchpad.
 Here are th possible values:
 * **GRID_AND_STICK** - Grid And Stick will create a button grid of equally sized buttons on the touch pad.
 You have to also assign to ```GRID_SIZE```` the number of columns and rows of the grid : the product of the two cannot be greater than 25 or lesser than 1.
 Touch buttons T1-TN will then become available for assignment: they are layed out in order from left to right, from top to bottom.
 There are also two touchsticks available.
 See below.
 * **MOUSE** - Mouse mode turns the touchpad into a familiar laptop touchpad.
 Gestures will be added to this mode in a future release, such as double touch, pinch and rotation.
 Taps and double taps are already usable via ```TOUCH```.
+It currently uses the same settings as gyro for sensitivity and acceleration.

 Here's an example of grid usage to add some more buttons that otherwise would not be worth putting on a controller
 ```